4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 2. Avoid Writer’s Block

-We all have trouble getting started sometimes, even if we have a rough idea.
+We all have trouble getting started sometimes, even if we have a rough idea as we begin our writing time.

 Call it writer's block, call it procrastination, call it fear.
 At the end of the day, all of us have made up an excuse that kept us from writing.
 There's no avoiding it.